 How to help us help you

-- Tell us what device, operating system, and browser you're using when these problems occur, including version numbers.
-We need this information for several reasons; these are the two most important.
-The first is to be able to identify patterns in reports of problems; the second is to be able to replicate the issue, which we usually must do before we can diagnose and resolve it.
+- Your device, operating system, and browser when these problems occur (including version numbers).
+The two most important reasons we request this information: to be able to identify patterns in reports of problems, and to be able to replicate the issue ourselves, which we usually must do before we can diagnose and resolve it.

-- Tell us where you are, virtually speaking, when you encounter the problem, and relatedly, how you got there.
+- Your location, virtually speaking, when you encounter the problem, and your path to get there.
 That is, we’d like a specific URL for a page causing you problems--including the site home page, if that's where the site does not behave as expected--and also a description of how you arrived at that page.
-It's especially relevant to know the route you used to arrive at this problematic page if you started from a Daily Kos Recommended email, or if you see the problem on some pages and not others.
+It's especially important if you started from a Daily Kos Recommended email, or if you see the problem on some pages and not others.

-- When you are on the page that does not look or behave as you expect, do you see any warning or error messages?
+- Any warning or error messages you see.
 If so, the exact wording of those messages is good for us to know.

-- Lastly, please attach a screenshot if you can capture one.
-Sometimes that is the most direct and productive explanation you can supply us.
-The Helpdesk permits attachments up to 10MB in size.
+- If possible: Send us a screenshot!
+Sometimes that is the most direct and productive explanation you can supply.
+The Help Desk permits attachments up to 10MB in size.